-Finally, the Division considers in-depth reviews of rate filings by PICD consulting actuaries to be investigations.
-In FY23, actuarial consultants reviewed 47 new filings, plus an additional 20 filing investigations from FY22.
-PICD reviews all filings and when necessary, PICD may contact the insurance company or contact MIA directly, rather than refer the matter to a consulting actuary.
-PICD investigated an additional 25 rate filings internally in FY23.
+Finally, the Division considers in-depth reviews of rate filings by the Division's consulting actuaries to be investigations.
+Actuarial consultants reviewed 63 new filings, plus an additional 20 filing investigations for filings that were initially sent to the actuarial consultants in previous years.
+The Division reviews all filings and when necessary, the Division may contact the insurance company or contact MIA directly, rather than refer the matter to a consulting actuary.
+The Division's actuary analyst investigator provided an in-depth review of an additional 44 new rate filings.